benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 # Blockchain POA: ZBank Blockchain TestNet.

-## Remember to include any environment setup instructions and dependencies.
+##  Environment setup instructions and dependencies.

-## Be sure to include all of the geth flags required to get both nodes to mine and explain what they mean.
+1) install Go Ethereum (Geth link: https://geth.ethereum.org/downloads/)
+2) install MyCrypto (MyCrypto link: https://mycrypto.com/)

+## Puppeth and Geth Commands

+Various commands will be required to setup the blockchain, nodes and activate them.

 ## Explain the configuration of the network, such as it's blocktime, chain ID, account passwords, ports, etc.